Loopito/mq_reader/README.markdown

 Using MQReader, you can:

 Easily Geocode addresses using the MapQuest open geocoding api.
 It's meant to be as simple as possible.
-For those cases when you just want to geocode a address.
+For those cases when you just want to geocode an address.

 <a name="installation">
 ## Installation